AnEmortalKid/avocapture/docs/extensions.md

 An extension must define additional metadata in its `package.json` for Avocapture to load it.

-The configuration is defined in an `avocapture` object and includes the following properties:
+Properties *required* from the `package.json`:

 * `name`: Name of your extension.
   * Should be unique across all other extensions.
   * Should not start with `avocapture`.
-  * *Required*
+* `main`: defines where the extension is exported from
+* `version`: defines the version of the extension, used when determining if an extension needs installed/updated.

+Defined in an `avocapture` object and includes the following properties:

 * `type`: The extension type one of (`detector`,`uploader`)
   * *Required*
 * `display`: A user friendly name for the extension.
 This item is visible in the ui.
   * *Required*
 * `settings`: An object that defines both UI and extension settings.
   * *Required*

-Additional properties *required* from the `package.json`:

-* `main`: defines where the extension is exported from
-* `version`: defines the version of the extension, used when determining if an extension needs installed/updated.

 #### Settings